Etzeban/BottleCapSorting/README.md

 <h2>Description</h2>
 Each team of 5 students has to produce a simple selector or/and orientor device to select the appropriate bottle cap sizes and oriented them properly (with the screw side on one side).
+I responsible for designing prototype CAD model and modify the final CAD model.
+I assist in testing and writing report.
 <br />